rouxxi/HIPAY_challenge/README.md

 ### With docker-compose
 Place yourself at the project's root and use:

-  `docker-compose build --no-cache `
+>  `docker-compose build --no-cache `

-  `docker up -d`
+>  `docker up -d`

-The server will run on the port:8080 and the front on port:3000
+The server will run on the port: 8080 and the front on port: 3000